-We publish opinion, analysis, research and reporting on a wide variety of issues.
+We publish opinion, analysis, research and reporting on a wide variety of issues from a diverse set of contributors.
 Key areas of concern include topics such as:

 - Concentrations of power: the role and interaction of tech platforms, governments and the media and the future of the public sphere;

 - Geopolitics of technology: how nation states approach technology in the pursuit of advantage;